D40G/qb-bbq/Readme.md

 - Flash061 for his idea of buyable grills to place down
 - HunterMak98 for her images, names and descriptions
 - Toxmina for helping with images
+- Curly for his menu style
+- Willyshotty for his idea of custom recipes

 ## Insert into @qb-core/shared/items.lua